Julia for High-Performance Computing

 HLRS concept for on-site courses

-Besides the content of the training itself, another important aspect of this event is the scientific exchange among the participants.
+Besides the content of the training itself, an important aspect of this event is the scientific exchange among the participants.
 We try to facilitate such communication by

 • a social event on the evening of the first course day,